maxisawesome/maxisawesome.github.io/writing.md

 long posts
 <!-- If I find myself thinking about something for long enough, I'll wrangle all the points in my head into text.
 There is a theoretic audience in mind, but like most burgeoning artists, the real audience thus far has been isolated to family and friends.
 Feel free to send me some feedback. -->

+NOTE: I removed the link to this from the website bcus I never added too many pieces of writing and I decided the suck.
+Congrats u found a super secret easter egg!!
+Well done! lmk what u think of the writing i guess

 ## Posts:

 [Research 101](../cohere_for_ai),  December 2023